Magda Logomer: Indictment and trial for witchcraft

 Magda Logomer was accused by one of her neighbors, Eva Oblačić of practicing black magic.
 Eva Oblačić was convinced that Magda poisoned her, and described being pestered by Magda while she was in bed with a fever, Magda Logomer turning into a fly and twirling around her head.
 An investigation was carried out during a trial, and many people confirmed that they had witnessed Magda Logomer's allegedly diabolical actions.
 Magda's lawyers pointed out that Empress Maria Theresa had not been informed of the trial as required by the new rules imposed by Maria Theresa upon her accession to the throne, but all this was in vain.
 Magda Logomer was tortured and confessed to having sexual relationship with the devil.
 Marks of the devil were found on her body, and she was sentenced to death on April 22, 1758.

 Doctor Gerard van Swieten, the personal doctor of Maria Theresa who examined Magda Logomer at her request.

 Magda Logomer was sent to a medical clinic, and Gerard van Swieten, the personal physician of Maria Theresa of Austria, examined her.
 He reported to the queen about the torture she had suffered and later published.
 On June 9, 1758, Maria Theresa was informed of the case and ordered Count Franjo Nadaždi, then ban of the kingdom, to send Magda to her so that she could meet her in person.
 Magda was examined by De Haen, a professor of medicine, and Gerard Van Swieten, who was also the court expert on witchcraft in addition to being the personal physician of the empress.
 The examination revealed many details of which the empress was not informed, as well as the torture inflicted, which left Magda with numerous injuries.
 The two experts reported their examination to Maria Theresa, and stated that the magistrate of the Križevci court was superstitious.
-George Van Swieten believed in witchcraft, but doubted that witches could fly with brooms and cause bad weather, and had been dedicated to convince Maria Theresa of the necessity to abolish witch trials leading to executions.
+Gerard Van Swieten believed in witchcraft, but doubted that witches could fly with brooms and cause bad weather, and had been dedicated to convince Maria Theresa of the necessity to abolish witch trials leading to executions.

 On November 23, 1758, the Empress in a letter addressed to the ban of Croatia acquitted Magda and sent her back home to Križevci under special protection.